vicgalle/ana06.github.io/index.md

       </p>

       <p>
-        As I am a really imperative person, there are many things I usually do in my free time.
+        As I am a really hyperactive person, there are many things I usually do in my free time.
 I attend developer and computer science conferences (as a speaker when possible), write viruses in assembly languages and read about technology.
 When I find time and an interessting topic I write in <a href="/blog">my blog</a>.
 I also like <a href="https://drive.google.com/drive/folders/0B8i2cm-n_KTIdmRyVEVncjhLOFE?usp=sharing" target="_blank">painting</a>, <a href="https://recetariodeana.wordpress.com/" target="_blank">cooking</a>, travelling and practising sports.
 Since I live in Germany, I enjoy learning german too.
       </p>

       <h6 class="see-resume"><a href="/resume">~ See my resume ~</a></h6>